alexandersandberg/alexandersandberg.com/Content/now.md

 I’m working on a complete redesign and rewrite of Balance that will hopefully launch sometime later this year.

+## Launching Composer iOS

+After a few months of hard work, we’re getting close to releasing the first version of the [Composer iOS](https://www.composer.trade/ios) app to the App Store.

 ## Phasing out social media

 I’ve felt distracted by social media lately.
 I want to figure out a way to move all my online interactions to email (because I love email).
 I’m just not sure yet how to do this without losing the ability to meet new people online.